snuffyDev/Beatbump/README.md

 <img align="right" src=".repo/images/logo-header.png" width="128px" height="128px" />

+> :warning: Beatbump is no longer being actively developed, this is due to the changes made by YouTube.

 # Beatbump

 A privacy-respecting alternative frontend for YouTube Music.
 Built with SvelteKit, official instance hosted with Cloudflare Workers.